ajiitkgp/My-Task-Manager/readme.md

 ## Setup Instructions
 1. Ensure you have Node.js and npm installed
-2. Clone the repository
+2. Clone the repository from URL: https://github.com/ajiitkgp/My-Task-Manager.git
-3. Install dependencies:
+3. Install dependencies: npm install
--npm install
-4. Start the development server:
+4. Start the development server: npm start
--npm start
 5. Open http://localhost:1234 in your browser

 ## Usage